 Graphs The ordinates and abscissa should be labelled with the following information: symbol, dash, description of symbol and, in parenthesis, the units (if applicable).
 An example of graphical presentation is given in Figure 3.
 Where the drawing for a graph is being created in a mathematical package (e.g. Mathcad) or an engineering package, it is recommended that the drawing should be output as a TIF file, and imported into Word as a picture.
 UNITS Unless there is a good reason for doing otherwise, the SI international system of units should be used throughout the paper.
 ABBREVIATIONS Abbreviations of words should be avoided, bearing in mind the linguistic difficulties for readers whose mother tongue is not English.
 For the same reason, one should avoid using words, which although in common use, are not normally found in a dictionary.
 If, however, a particular phrase is going to be used frequently throughout a paper, it is acceptable to define an abbreviation at the first occurrence of the phrase and then use the abbreviation thereafter.
-The style should be as given in the following example:- ....
-International Standards Organisation (ISO) where the ISO COPYRIGHT Authors are reminded that it is their responsibility to obtain, in advance, any copyright clearance that may be required for the publication of their paper by the IBC in the conference proceedings.
+The style should be as given in the following example:-....
+International Standards Organisation (ISO) where the ISO COPYRIGHT Authors are reminded that it is their responsibility to obtain, in advance, any copyright clearance that may be required for the publication of their paper by IBC.
 A Copyright Agreement will be provided prior to publication which must be completed and returned along with the paper to confirm that material contained in your paper is released for publication.
 Any acknowledgement regarding copyright must be made at the conclusion of the text under the section entitled 'Acknowledgements'.
-MISCELLANEOUS Proprietary Articles It is important that neither the technical paper nor presentation should be turned into an opportunity to advertise one's products: that is not the aim of IBC.
+MISCELLANEOUS Proprietary Articles It is important that neither the technical paper nor the presentation should be turned into an opportunity to advertise one's products: that is not the aim of IBC.
 However, it is recognised that important and valuable debates may result from a presenter's freedom to indicate why certain technical decisions were taken by an organisation in the development of a product.
 Thus, presenters may discuss the principles and technical background to their manufacturing decisions, as long as this is done with due care and only to the extent necessary to support their paper.
 Where the specific identity of a product is not relevant to the arguments being presented, proprietary names should not be included.
 Standard of Written English The assessors will review the papers based upon the technical content.
 However, papers suffering from excessive spelling mistakes and poor English may be returned to the author because of the difficulty of assessing them.
 Authors whose mother tongue is not English may find it useful to have their paper proof-checked by a native English speaking colleague.
 Please read through your paper and check for spelling mistakes.
-It is recommended that you use the spellchecker facility on your word-processor if you are producing the paper by that method.
-PAGE NUMBERS, HEADERS AND FOOTERS These should not be added to the paper.